blackducksoftware/blackduck-docker-inspector/src/main/resources/help/content/deployment.md

 Ubuntu image inspector service, the image inspector service redirects the request to the appropriate image inspector service.
 You can change the default image inspector service to reduce the likelihood of redirects, resulting in shorter execution times.
-For example, if most of your target images are Alpine you can set *imageinspector.service.distro.default* to Alpine.
+For example, if most of your target images are Alpine you can set *imageinspector.service.distro.default* to alpine.

 The image inspector service containers are downloaded from Docker Hub (${image_repo_organization}/${inspector_image_name_base}-*).